What Is Fascism?

 — Roger Griffin, Fascism - Key Concepts In Political Theory

-It's important to correct the misconception that ultranationalism is exclusively tied to the framework of a nation-state.
-Ultrananationalism can take on forms that go beyond traditional national boundaries.
-For example, it can encompass an entire race, forming a supranational identity that supersedes the boundaries of individual states.
-This can be observed in cases where multicultural societies give way to areas characterized by ethnic homogeneity, a notion referred to as ethno-pluralism.
-Instead of advocating for a single, all-encompassing fascist state, this belief system supports the establishment of a mosaic of distinct, self-governing regions across the globe.
-Furthermore, ultranationalism can manifest without any formal state structure, as illustrated by National Anarchism, which proposes that the ideal ultra-nation consists of racially homogenous communities functioning without a central government.
-Regardless of the particular logic or form it takes, the ultranationalist goal within fascism always relies on uniting a group of "organic members" to achieve its vision.
+It’s critical to dispel the notion that ultranationalism is solely confined to the framework of a nation-state.
+Ultranationalism can extend beyond conventional national borders, encompassing, for instance, an entire race to form a supranational identity that transcends individual state boundaries.
+This is evident in cases where multicultural societies are replaced by regions defined by ethnic homogeneity, a concept known as ethno-pluralism.
+Rather than promoting a singular, overarching fascist state, this ideology advocates for a patchwork of distinct, self-governing regions worldwide.
+Additionally, ultranationalism can emerge without a formal state structure, as seen in National Anarchism, which envisions racially homogeneous communities operating without centralized governance.
+Regardless of its specific rationale or manifestation, the ultranationalist aim within fascism consistently focuses on uniting a group of "organic members" to realize its vision.

 “A generic term for the “people power” generated when enough of the ‘masses’ are effectively mobilized by mythic energies, whether spontaneous or contrived.”